kenlasko/k8s/argocd/README.md

 3. argocd-server

 # Other Info
-## Temporarily Disabling Updates
-When going on vacation, its prudent to disable auto-updates of resources.
-This can be relatively easily done en-masse by doing a `Find in Folder` in VSCode for `selfHeal: true` with `null #temporarily disabled for vacation`.
-The comment helps to avoid accidentally replacing nulls from other manifests when reverting.
-Make sure to exclude `README.md` or else it will screw up this document.
-To resume auto-updates, do the opposite.

 ## Get Initial Password
 When ArgoCD is first installed, it auto-generates the admin password.
 Running this command will get the initial password so you can login for the first time.
 ```